banyous/quora-scraper/README.md

 ### Notes
 a) Input files must be line separated.

-b) Output files fields are tab separated
+b) Output files fields are tab separated.

 c) You can add a list/line index parameter In order to start the scraping from that index.
 The code below will start scraping from "physics" keyword:
     ```sh